If there is one lesson to imprint in your mind when it comes to getting blog traffic, this is it…

 - Survival (Yes it’s mainly for guys, but we know of a blog generating over 5 million dollars per month from Pinterest)

 - And many others!

 - Reach is incredibly low.
-Like 10%-20% of people will see your organic posts (and this will continue to drop).
+10% or fewer of the people following you will actually see your organic posts (and this will continue to drop).

 For all of you preferred video learners out there, here is a quick video on how to drive traffic to your blog with Pinterest from our Youtube Channel below.

 This next section is going to walk you through the steps of signing up for a new account for business.

 If you already have a personal account on Pinterest with some followers and you want to use that for business, you can click here to convert your personal Pinterest account to a business account.